The Cathode Ray Tube site

 Heinrich Daniel Ruhmkorff (1803-1877)

-The instrument consist of a small primary coil and a large secondary coil where the high tension is formed by a mechanical breaker system.
-In the wooden base there is room for an capacitor made of paper and metal foil.
+tension is formed by a mechanical breaker system.
+In the wooden base there is room for an

-Ruhmkorff coils were used to activate the Crookes, Geissler and X-Ray tubes.
+Ruhmkorff coils were used to activate the Crookes, Geissler and X-ray tubes.

-Most of the coils come from the last quarter of the 19th and beginning of 20th Century, the dimensions vary from small to huge ones, depending on the amount tension that was needed which was expressed in centimeters.
+Most of the coils come from the last quarter of the 19th and beginning of 20th Century, the

-The coils are real often beauties with nice lacquered mahogany base and brass connections or switches.
+The coils are real often beauties with nice lacquered mahogany base and brass connections or

 Heinrich Daniel Ruhmkorff